Kenounouh/Many-Body-Neural-Network-Wavefunction-for-a-Non-Hermitian-Ising-Chain/README.md

 }
 ```
 ## Dependencies
-Our implementation works with the packages in the `requirements.txt` file. they can be install by running:
+Our implementation works with the packages in the `requirements.txt` file.
+They can be installed by running:
 ```
 pip install -r requirements.txt
 ```